patlee12/user-management/README.md

 # User Management Monorepo

 This is a **monorepo** that provides a full-stack application boilerplate with separate applications for the backend and frontend.
-The backend is built using **Nest.js**, while the frontend is built using **Next.js**.
+The backend is built using **Nest.js**, while the frontend so far has a Homepage Application that is built using **Next.js**.
 This project also includes Docker configurations for local development and production environments, including Avahi for service discovery and Nginx as a reverse proxy.

 ## Goals of the Project